anchorcms/anchor-cms/contributing.md

 ### First

-1. Find an [issue](issues) that needs fixing your fancy, or create one if you've got a bug that needs fixing, don't worry, simply making us aware of bugs is a big help!
+1. Find an [issues](https://github.com/anchorcms/anchor-cms/issues) that needs fixing your fancy, or create one if you've got a bug that needs fixing, don't worry, simply making us aware of bugs is a big help!

 ### Getting Anchor set up locally (If you haven't already)